Skylines and Turnstiles: Background, writing, and composition

 "Skylines and Turnstiles", written after Gerard Way witnessed the September 11 attacks, includes lyrical references to the fall of the Twin Towers (pictured in March 2001).

 Prior to the formation of My Chemical Romance, Gerard Way worked in the art industry.
 (Note: Sources disagree on where Way worked at the time.
 My Chemical Romance biographer Tom Bryant wrote that he worked as an action figure designer at Fun House, a company in Hoboken, New Jersey, while Tom Shepherd of Kerrang! wrote that he worked as an intern at Cartoon Network in New York.)
 However, upon witnessing the September 11 attacks, Way decided to give up art and start a band in order to "see the world" and "make a difference".
 The same day, he penned "Skylines and Turnstiles", his first song, in his parents' basement with a guitar and practice amp in reaction to the attacks.
 He then recruited Matt Pelissier, who played in a local rock band, to bring percussion onto the track.
-Later, Way and Pelissier played "Skylines and Turnstiles" to Ray Toro — who was in the local band with Pelissier — whereupon according to Way he "improved it tenfold instantly".
+Later, Way and Pelissier played "Skylines and Turnstiles" to Ray Toro — who was in the same band with Pelissier — whereupon according to Way he "improved it tenfold instantly".
 The group subsequently recorded The Attic Demo in Pelissier's attic, a set of three demos including that of "Skylines and Turnstiles".
 My Chemical Romance would later record the song, as well as the majority of their debut studio album I Brought You My Bullets, You Brought Me Your Love, in May 2002 at Nada Studios in New Windsor, New York with Thursday frontman Geoff Rickly as producer.

-"Skylines and Turnstiles" is a hardcore punk and pop-punk song, described as being "horror-punk" by Sam Law of Kerrang!.
+With a length of three minutes and twenty-three seconds, "Skylines and Turnstiles" is a hardcore punk and pop-punk song, described as being "horror-punk" by Sam Law of Kerrang!.
 The song contains "scabrous and shimmering" guitar and "throat-shredding screams", which would go on to be staples of My Chemical Romance's music.
 Lyrically, "Skylines and Turnstiles" focuses on the fear, uncertainty, and hope Way felt as a result of the September 11 attacks.
 The lyrics include references to the fall of the Twin Towers and the "futility" of daily life.